numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

          * In this code we only define the ufunc for
          * a single dtype.
 The computations that must
          * be replaced to create a ufunc for
-         * a different funciton are marked with BEGIN
+         * a different function are marked with BEGIN
          * and END.
          *
          * Details explaining the Python-C API can be found under